breatheco-de/api-javascript-wrapper/README.md

 > BC.**entity**().**action**(data=null).then(function).catch(function);

-The entities can be: syllabus, todo, project, user, student, cohort, location, profile.
+The entities can be: syllabus, todo, project, user, student, cohort, location, profile. (more entities will be added soon).
 The actions in general can be: all, add, delete, update.

 Some entities like credentials don't behave the same way and can have special actions like "autenticate" and "remind".